-We understand that these disorders cause a large number of symptoms and that they may be severe and disabling, but they are chronic illnesses that take time, patience and trial and error to achieve improvement.
-Please note that our practice is designed to provide chronic disease management, not acute care.
-If you have a new symptom(s), you should be evaluated by your primary care provider in order to be sure that you do not have a new, unrelated problem.
+We understand that these disorders cause many symptoms and that they may be severe and disabling, but they are chronic illnesses that take time, patience and trial and error to achieve improvement.
+Please note that our practice is small and is designed to provide chronic disease management, not acute care.
+If you have a new symptom(s), you should be evaluated by your primary care provider to be sure that you do not have a new, unrelated problem.
 If you have worsening and/or acute symptoms you are concerned about, you should call 911 or be evaluated by the nearest urgent care facility or emergency department.
-If needed, after evaluating you first, your provider can contact Dr. Schofield from 8 AM to 10 PM any day of the week by calling 303-366-6363, but there may be times when she is unable to be reached.
-Please ask your provider to leave a message with their direct contact phone number and their call will be returned as soon as possible.
-If your provider leaves a general phone number such as the hospital emergency department line or their clinic's main line, their call will not be returned.
-Dr. Schofield offers this as a free service when she is able, but it is not a guaranteed service.
-Please note, this line is for providers only, not patients.
 If you are having an exacerbation of your illness that cannot wait until your next scheduled appointment, we will schedule you for the next available appointment and/or add you to the cancellation list.
-The vast majority of medication changes and initiation of any new medication will be made during office visits after an appropriate evaluation and not over the phone, the portal or by asking our office staff to ask Dr. Schofield if she can prescribe a medication.
+Most medication changes and initiation of any new medication will be made during office visits after an appropriate evaluation and not over the phone, the portal or by asking our office staff to ask Dr. Schofield if she can prescribe a medication.

 NO SCENT POLICY: